 That's not so helpful for the people who already proudly sport a gut.
 If you're past the prevention stage and have already put on some extra pounds, there are ways to combat belly fat.

 Cleaning up your diet is a good place to start, though you probably already knew that.
-You want to aim for mostly plants, healthy fats, and complex carbs like whole grains, Dr. Grunvald recommends.
+According to Dr. Grunvald, you want to aim for mostly plants, healthy fats, and complex carbs.
 Exercise is important, too; high-intensity interval training may be the best to combat belly fat, he says, especially if you have an insulin resistance.

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.